 Types of Personal Injury Claims: Washington State

-Personal Injury claims cover a broad range of injuries and legal definitions.
+Personal injury claims cover a broad range of injuries and legal definitions.
 Some personal injuries involve an accident in the workplace, a slip on an icy driveway, a physical assault, or even defamation of character.
-The way that the case is handled and resolved will depend on the particulars of your case.
+The way that the case is handled and resolved will depend on the particulars of your case and the Bellingham Personal Injury Lawyer you choose to represent you.

 Types of Personal Injury Claims: Who Is Liable?